saurabh5788/covid19-data-app/README.md

 $ mvnw spring-boot:run -DENV=local
 ```
 4. Navigate to `http://localhost:8081/api/swagger-ui.html` in your browser to check everything is working correctly.
 5. Make a GET request to `http://localhost:8081/api/jwt/token` with the `username` and `password` sent as Headers parameters.
-In case of valid credentials the response will be JWT Token as below:
+In case of valid credentials the response will be JWT Token as below with 5 minute validity:
 ```javascript
 {
   "token" : "eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJqYXZhaW51c2UiLCJleHAiOjE2MTcxMDM4NDYsImlhdCI6MTYxNzEwMzU0Nn0.Mrd-KKz1HmHDmXqEst1i9HTi7E1i10AtykIn_Xfubkwx7cQ2lhDHNGYS7q__8BEffhjFX7iFLpj51YUHA7Av5A"
 }
 ```
-It will be valid for 5 minutes.
 6. Add `Authorization` header with `Authorization: Bearer <token>` for every request to secured endpoint.